barbaraaliverti/kudos/README.md

 # Kudos

 This back-end project was developed during **Next Level Week** by [Rocketseat](https://rocketseat.com.br/).
-I named it **Kudos** :) It is a platform where teammates can acknowledge each other for their contribution and achievements.
+I named it **Kudos** :) It is a service where teammates can acknowledge each other for their contribution and achievements.

 ## Table of contents